 Hopping genres from music to comedy and then to film, the ever-persistent performer had his vision — and stuck to it, always willing to shatter industry standards.
 Moore, who died at the age of 81 in 2008, is now seen as a cultural pioneer, revered by the likes of Snoop Dogg and Dr. Dre.

-Now the often outlandish personality is being revered in the upcoming biopic film Dolemite is My Name, a passion project of actor Eddie Murphy, who is already earning Oscar talk for his comeback role.
+Now the often outlandish personality is being revered in the biopic film Dolemite is My Name, a passion project of actor Eddie Murphy.
 Alongside him will be Wesley Snipes playing director D'Urville Martin and Keegen-Michael Key as Jerry Jones, as well as appearances by Tituss Burgess, Craig Robinson, Mike Epps, Snoop Dogg and Da’Vine Joy Randolph.